 David claims to have created a "perfect" organism, while in fact the organism he "carefully selected" is inferior to the basic airborne viral organism that attacked the crew when they landed.
 New "perfect" organism requires eggs/embryo, "gestation period" prior to which a clearly visible "face-hugger" is attached to the host and etc.

 At around 24 mins, the Covenant's computer is saying the location of a signal's origin in astronomical terms.
 It incorrectly says "declension"; the correct word is "declination".

 During the opening act, the Covenant is damaged by a "neutrino storm."
 However, neutrinos are nearly massless particles which so rarely interact with other material that they commonly pass though the entire Earth without ever causing a reaction.
 They could not damage the ship as portrayed in the film.

 In the shots of the first Neomorph emerging, Ledward's uniform can be seen covering parts of his lower back and arms, but immediately after the alien exits and Ledward slumps backward, his uniform is not covering him at all.

 Synthetics (Robots) do not grow hair, as David did mid-way through the film.
 They do not age.
 They stay the same throughout their immortal life cycle.

-Near the end of the film, David asks the computer ("Mother") to play the entrance to ValHalla from Act 2 of Wagner's "Das Rheingold".
+Near the end of the film, David asks the computer ("Mother") to play the entrance to ValHalla from Act 2 of Richard Wagner's "Das Rheingold".
 The opera consists of 4 scenes in a single act, and the music is from Scene 4.

 Free climbing is with ropes as back up.
 Solo climbing is what they should be referring to.